metropolik/splat_forge_doc/README.md

 Due to how Gaussian splats are rendered, they need to be sorted or they will look "wrong".
 This sorting/updating is expensive but required for accurate visualization.
 You can adjust the sensitivity of how often this happens.
 - Smaller numbers → fewer updates → scene less accurate
-- Larger number → more updates → scene is more accurate
+- Larger numbers → more updates → scene is more accurate
 - 0 is the extreme case, you will start seeing artifacts as if you can see through objects but the performance will be better for scenes with several million gaussians
 - **Note:** When rendering your scene, SplatForge will always use the most accurate setting.